Advertisement

 Learn Your Legumes (And Other Family Members)

 There are hundreds of terms to learn: here’s a start!
 We’ve also included roots that are made into flour, such as cassava.
-We have so many rice terms, we created a separate Rice Glossary.
+We have so many rice terms, that we created a separate Rice Glossary.
 If you’d like to suggest additional words, use the Contact Us link on this page.

 a b c d e f g h i j k l m n o p q r s t u v w x y z